The AIA Flint Donald E. Lee Architecture Scholarship

-The American Institute of Architects – Flint Chapter has
+The American Institute of Architects Flint Section has an

-established a scholarship for graduating high school seniors pursuing an
+established scholarship for graduating high school seniors pursuing an

 education and career in architecture, as well as for continuing college students